Raven-biosciences/chemX_docs/docs/tutorial.md

 When a promising model has been identified it is possible to probe the model for what chemical features it found important for predicting the target parameter despite the featurization and machine leattning algorithm likely obscuring interpretation and explainability.

-All of the explainanability analyses available in chemX are calculated relative to a representative molecule of particular interest.
-This molecule may simply be the best performer from your dataset, but chemX also allows you to select representatives based on both performance and structural similarity to other molecules in the dataset.
+All of the explainanability analyses available in ChemX are calculated relative to a representative molecule of particular interest.
+This molecule may simply be the best performer from your dataset, but ChemX also allows you to select representatives based on both performance and structural similarity to other molecules in the dataset.

-**Go to *Actions > Explain* Model which will take you to the view below.**
+**Go to *Workflow > Explain Regression Model* which will take you to the view below.**

 ![](./assets/ExplainWizardA.png)

-**Select the target parameter and featurizer of the model you are interested in learning more about and inform chemX if lower og higher values are considered good for your particular target parameter.
+**Select the target parameter and featurizer of the model you are interested in learning more about and inform ChemX if lower og higher values are considered good for your particular target parameter.
 Then choose between clustering molecules to find representatives or manual selection of molecules before clicking *NEXT*.**

 **If you chose manual selection, you get to the below view.
 If you have a specific molecule of interest you can supply its ID directly.
 If not, you can choose between top X molecules or top X % of molecules in the dataset as representatives for explainability analysis.
 X can be set freely in both cases.**